fnalabs/hive-io/packages/hive-js/README.md

 [![Dependency Status][depstat-image]][depstat-url]
 [![JavaScript Style Guide][style-image]][style-url]

-A reactive, "serverless" JavaScript framework.
+A reactive, cloud-native, universal JavaScript library for [hive<sup>io</sup>](https://hiveframework.io).

 This is where the business logic exists in your codebase.
 The [Actor Model](https://en.wikipedia.org/wiki/Actor_model) is used as the basic building block to implement standardized, reactive microservices that employ the Actors.
 The intent is to clearly define a separation between infrastructure as code and business logic allowing them both to adapt and scale independently.
-From simple REST services to CQRS/ES microservices, this framework is flexible enough to enable the Actors to adopt new roles on the fly.
+From simple REST services to CQRS/ES microservices, this library is flexible enough to enable the Actors to adopt new roles on the fly.

 #### Contents
 - [Installing](#installing)